stla/findInGit/cran-comments.md

-The CRAN checks detect an error on Solaris when running the examples, because the 'git' command is not found.
-So I included `if(Sys.which("git") ! "")` in the examples, to skip them if 'git' is not found.
+1. The CRAN checks detect an error on Solaris when running the examples, because the 'git' command is not found.
+So I included `if(Sys.which("git") != "")` in the examples, to skip them if 'git' is not found.

+2. With the new version 0.1.1, the CRAN checks detect an error on Unix systems, not on Windows systems.
+That's because I used `system2` with a file name for the argument `stdout` and with `stderr=TRUE`.
+However, as written in the doc:
+*Because of the way it is implemented, on a Unix-alike `stderr = TRUE` implies `stdout = TRUE`*.
+So I set `stderr = ""`.
+I tested on a Linux system and it works now.

 ## Test environments